Baptism is the sacrament signifying our identity as children of God and our commitment to walk in the ways of God throughout our lives.

 The Book of Common Prayer designates certain days in the liturgical year as being especially appropriate for the celebration of Holy Baptism.
 These are the Easter Vigil (Saturday night before Easter Day), the Day of Pentecost, All Saints' Day or the Sunday after All Saints' Day, the Feast of the Baptism of our Lord (the First Sunday after the Epiphany) and the annual visit from one of our bishops.

-In addition to these dates designated by the Prayer Book, we regularly offer baptism on Saturdays at 10:30 a.m.
+In addition to these dates designated by the Prayer Book, we offer baptism on Saturdays at 10:30 a.m. approximately once a quarter (see dates below).
 We hope this is helpful for the families of children to be baptized, no matter which of the Sunday services you typically attend.
 These Saturday services are conducted exactly as the Sunday services, and the whole congregation is invited to join the celebration.

 In the early Church, adult baptisms were the norm as more and more people heard and responded to the Gospel.
 Adult baptisms continue to be the cause for great celebration in our church.
 We encourage adults who are exploring the Christian faith at St. Stephen's to discuss the possibility of baptism with one of the members of the clergy.
 Many adults who wish to be baptized take part in an Inquirers Class as part of their preparation.